All Episodes

 It's not hard.

-Covert operative Mitch Rapp is ready for anything.
+Covert operative Mitch Rapp is ready for anything, but this time, the enemy is ready for him.

-Read Order to Kill, the explosive new novel in Vince Flynn's number one New York Times bestselling Mitch Rap series.
+Read Order to Kill, the explosive new novel in Vince Flynn's number one New York Times best-selling Mitch Rapp series.

-Because of unscrupulous members of the Pakistani Secret Service, Rap finds himself chasing false leads in an effort to keep Pakistani nukes from falling into the hands of terrorists.
+Because of unscrupulous members of the Pakistani Secret Service, Rapp finds himself chasing false leads in an effort to keep Pakistani nukes from falling into the hands of terrorists.

-Soon it becomes alarmingly clear that the forces in Moscow are bent on fomenting even more chaos and turmoil in the Middle East.
+Soon, it becomes alarmingly clear that the forces in Moscow are bent on fomenting even more chaos and turmoil in the Middle East.

-And rap must go deep into Iraqi territory.
+And Rapp must go deep into Iraqi territory, posing as an American ISIS recruit.

 There, he uncovers a plan more dangerous and insidious than he ever expected.

-One that could have far reaching and catastrophic consequences.
+One that could have far-reaching and catastrophic consequences.

 Written with the same relentless action as Vince Flynn's greatest novels, Mitch Rapp's latest adventure is as timely and provocative as ever.

-All right, as we roll along, Sean Hannity Show 800 941.
+All right, as we roll along, Sean Hannity Show, 800-941-SHAWN.

 I can't wait.

-This was in October before the election.
+This was in October before the election, Congressman Ratcliffe with James Comey.

 And I want to just point something out.

-I am convinced now more than ever that the things that we are talking about that everybody else is trying to ignore as they focus on palace intrigue process and nothing about the president's success or policies, and of course, Russia, Russia, Russia.
+I am convinced now more than ever that the things that we are talking about that everybody else is trying to ignore as they focus on palace intrigue process and nothing about the president's success or policies and, of course, Russia, Russia, Russia.

-I'm just you mark my words here.
+I'm just, you mark my words here.

-You know, getting paid huge sums of money.
+And his connections and people that had no qualifications for the job, you know, getting paid huge sums of money.

 And then, of course, real collusion with Ukraine and the DNC operative meeting with the Ukrainian ambassador at the Ukrainian embassy and political reports.